ChitambarLab/BellScenario.jl/docs/src/LocalPolytope/utils.md

 ```@meta
 CurrentModule = LocalPolytope
 ```
-# Generating Vertices and Facets
+# Utilities for Facets and Vertices

 ```@docs
 dimension